|

 work, for wages, building and improving fortifications.

-Confiscation Act which, while it did not e
+Confiscation Act which, while it did not emancipate

 returned to their owners.
-This was a s
+This was a small step

 contribute to the Union efforts, but it freed only